Reverse Mortgage in a High Rate Environment

 For context: when rates were in the 3-4% range, a 72-year-old might access 55-60% of their home's value.
 With rates in the 6-7% range, that drops to roughly 45-50%.
 It's a meaningful difference — but for a $400,000 home, you're still looking at $180,000-$200,000 in available equity.

-When a HECM still makes sense despite high rates
+When does a HECM still make sense despite high rates?

 You need to eliminate a monthly mortgage payment